UK plans weight loss drug trials to get people back to work – DW – 10/15/2024

 Streeting's comments come a day after the UK announced a $365 million investment by Eli Lilly.

-The investment will include a five-year trial of Mounjaro on up to 3,000 patients including those who are obese and unemployed.
+The investment will include a five-year trial of Mounjaro on up to 3,000 patients, including people who are obese and unemployed.

 Earlier this month, the NHS outlined a plan to give the drug to nearly a quarter of a million people over three years.